| Basic html tags

 screen.
 The title bar identifies your page.
 The title is also used by search indexes

-and engines such as Yahoo! to help locate your document
+and engines such as google and Yahoo! to help locate your document

 on the Web.
 And words in the title area will show up in bookmarks you create, to